 Service Resource

-A Salesforce Field Service object that represents an individual worker (technician, agent, or contractor) who can be assigned to service appointments, with attributes including skills, location, capacity, and availability.
+A Service Resource is a Salesforce record that represents an individual worker or a service crew that can be assigned to service appointments.

 Definition